Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 description: The Taxonomy API lets you create, get, update, and delete categories, event types, event properties, and user properties.
 ---

-The Taxonomy API 2.0 grants clients the ability to programmatically plan their event schema in Amplitude Data.
+The Taxonomy API 2.0 lets you programmatically plan your event schema in Amplitude Data.

-It's a GraphQL API, if you're not familiar with GraphQL query & manipulation language check for example [GitHub GraphQL API introduction](https://docs.github.com/en/graphql/guides/introduction-to-graphql).
+It's a GraphQL API, so if you're not familiar with GraphQL query and manipulation language check out the [GitHub GraphQL API introduction](https://docs.github.com/en/graphql/guides/introduction-to-graphql).

 !!!note
-    This document is currently in draft state.
+    This document is currently a draft.
 We're seeking feedback from the community as we develop this new API.

 ## Authorization